Zuzi Zu: Biography

 In the year 1991 she recorded her first solo album "Noćas ja ludujem".
 The author of all songs was Milić Vukašinović Mića famous composer of rock and folk songs.

-The winds of Yugoslav war broke her two careers and brought her, first, to Italy and then to Netherlands.

-In Italy she sang sevdalinka in the Turin's Folk Club and in the year 1993 she participated at famous Genoa's Mediterranean Festival.

-In Netherlands she has cooperated with Amsterdam's gipsy orchestra Ogto Gadje and in the year 2002 they recorded joint CD "Ogto Gadje II".
-There she sang four famous gipsy songs.

 Zuzi Zu and Željko Bebek during tour "Kad bi' bio Bijelo Dugme" 2008.

-2005 she returned to Sarajevo.
-There she joined the band formed by Željko Bebek, Mladen Vojičić Tifa and Alen Islamović, the three former singers of "Bijelo dugme".
+2005 in Zagreb she joined the band formed by Željko Bebek, Mladen Vojičić Tifa and Alen Islamović, the three former singers of "Bijelo dugme".
 Next four years under the name "Kad sam bio bijelo dugme" band was touring all-around Europe and countries of Balkan region.

 Zuzi Zu was preparing nearly 5 years her second solo album.
 So far she recorded 18 songs: "Vatra", "Trepavica", "Čičak", "Plava banana", "San o ljubavi", "Ederlezi", "Ružica si bila", "Žena istoka", "Reanimacija", "Morska pjena", "Where Love Has Gone", "Dove l'amore", "Trag ljubavi", "Waar ben je gebleven", "Delija", "Lutka od gume", "Imal jada k'o kad akšam pada" and "Uspavanka".

 The producer and executive producer of all audio recordings is Aleksandar Kobac.
 All songs were recorded, mixed and mastered in "Studio Kobac" in Belgrade in the period from 2009 to 2017.

 The videos were directed and recorded by Dejan Miličević and "Invenio Films" by Dalibor Mrdić.
 The video animation for "Blue Banana" was created by animator Berin Tuzlić.

 On the "Made in Sarajevo" CD, Zuzi Zu appears on most of the songs as a complete artist: performer, author of music and lyrics, and in videos as a stylist-costume designer.

 She participated in the TV Pink reality of Farma 5 in 2013.

 Zuzi Zu was also announced as part of the supporting stage team for Bosnia and Herzegovina in the performance at Eurovision 2016, but later withdrew her participation in the project.